 It is also possible to DMA both frequency and time domain data.
 This allows users to verify FPGA-based FFT operation during algorithm development.
-ATS9371 can perform 250,000 4096 point FFTs per second.
-FPGA-based FFT is ideal for customers in the Optical Coherence Tomography (OCT) field.
+The standard ATS9373-A3 can perform 250,000 4096 point FFTs per second, whereas ATS9373-D6 can do as many as 1,000,000 FFTs per second, i.e. gapless FFT.
 No Pre-Trigger (NPT) AutoDMA Many ultrasonic scanning and medical imaging applications do not need any pre-trigger data: only post-trigger data is sufficient.
 NPT AutoDMA is designed specifically for these applications.
 By only storing post-trigger data, the memory bandwidth is optimized and the entire onboard memory acts like a very deep FIFO.

 Note that a DMA is not started until (RecordsPerBuffer +1) number of records (triggers) have been acquired and written to the on-board memory.
-NPT AutoDMA buffers do not include headers.
-However, users can specify that each record should come with its own footer that contains a 40-bit trigger timestamp.
-The footer is called NPT Footer.

-More importantly, a BUFFER\OVERFLOW flag is asserted only if the entire on-board memory is used up.
+NPT AutoDMA buffers do not include headers, so it is not possible to get trigger time-stamps.
+More importantly, a BUFFER_OVERFLOW flag is asserted only if the entire on-board memory is used up.
 This provides a very substantial improvement over Traditional AutoDMA.
 NPT AutoDMA can easily acquire data to PC host memory at the maximum sustained transfer rate of the motherboard without causing an overflow.

 This is the recommended mode of operation for most ultrasonic scanning, OCT and medical imaging applications.
 It should be noted that even though this mode is called "No Pre Trigger", it is now possible to do limited pre-trigger data captures, i.e. up to 8192 points in single channel mode and 4096 points in dual channel mode.
 Continuous AutoDMA Continuous AutoDMA is also known as the data streaming mode.
-In this mode, data starts streaming across the PCI bus as soon as the ATS9371 is armed for acquisition.
+In this mode, data starts streaming across the PCI bus as soon as the ATS9373 is armed for acquisition.
 It is important to note that triggering is disabled in this mode.

 Continuous AutoDMA buffers do not include headers, so it is not possible to get trigger time-stamps.
-A BUFFER\OVERFLOW flag is asserted only if the entire on-board memory is used up.
+A BUFFER_OVERFLOW flag is asserted only if the entire on-board memory is used up.

 The amount of data to be captured is controlled by counting the number of buffers acquired.
 Acquisition is stopped by an AbortCapture command.
 Continuous AutoDMA can easily acquire data to PC host memory at the maximum sustained transfer rate of the motherboard without causing an overflow.
 This is the recommended mode for very long signal recording.
 Triggered Streaming AutoDMA Triggered Streaming AutoDMA is virtually the same as Continuous mode, except the data transfer across the bus is held off until a trigger event has been detected.
 Triggered Streaming AutoDMA buffers do not include headers, so it is not possible to get trigger time-stamps.